ridi/library/README.md

-RIDI Library Command Client
+RIDI Library Client
 =======

-You can send command to RIDI Library with this client.
+You can use RIDI Library with this client.

 [API Documentation](https://library-api.dev.ridi.io/docs/swagger/)